Chirp (magazine)

 Chirp Magazine is a popular Canadian children's and science magazine founded in 1997 as a comic book.
 Aimed at young children, it is published 10 times per year.

 Chirp is the youngest member in a family of magazines that includes OWL and Chickadee.
-Regular features include crafts, jokes, puzzles, fiction, and the comics "The Vole Brothers" and "Chirp and Friends," which features the adventures of the magazine's namesake, a male anthropomorphic yellow bird.
+Regular features include crafts, jokes, puzzles, fiction, and the comics "The Vole Brothers" and "Chirp and Friends," which features the adventures of the magazine's namesake, a large yellow bird.

 Chirp, like OWL and Chickadee, is published by Owlkids and owned by Bayard Canada.
 Bayard also owns a number of French children's publications, including Les Débrouillards and Les Explorateurs.

 Television

 In January 2012, Toronto-based animation studio Yowza announced that it was collaborating with Owlkids and the Canadian Broadcasting Corporation to develop a preschool television series based on the magazine.
 The show airs on CBC Kids.